-Termites cause billions of dollars of damage in each year, and the average termite infestation can cost a homeowner tens, and even hundreds of thousands of dollars in repairs.
-We’ll share the common signs of Eastern subterranean-type termites that are found in and around Orlando and help you with termite prevention.
+Termites cause billions of dollars of damage each year, and the average termite infestation can cost homeowners tens and even hundreds of thousands of dollars in repairs.
+We’ll share the common signs of Eastern subterranean-type termites found in and around Orlando and help you with termite prevention.

 Common Termites in Orlando

-Subterranean termites nest in soil to obtain moisture and can nest in wood that is wet.
-Essentially, they can easily attack any wood that is in contact with the ground.
+Subterranean termites nest in the soil to obtain moisture and can nest in wet wood.
+Essentially, they can quickly attack any timber in contact with the ground.

-The subterranean termite colony members regularly look for food to feed themselves and their nestmates.
-They will travel hundreds of feet to find cellulose material to take back to their nest.
-Subterranean termites are highly attracted to cellulose, the plant fiber used in wall and roof cavities to insulate, draught proof and reduce noise in homes.
+The subterranean termite colony members regularly seek food to feed themselves and their nestmates.
+They will travel hundreds of feet to find cellulose material to return to their nest.
+Subterranean termites are highly attracted to cellulose, the plant fiber used in wall and roof cavities to insulate, draught proof, and reduce noise in homes.
 During their travels, they may stumble upon the wood of your house and begin feasting.
 Termites in the wood of homes usually come from colonies already established in the soil.

-Termites are typically hidden inside the walls of a structure, and looking at the walls to confirm they’re gone is not practical.
+Termites are typically hidden inside the walls of a structure, and looking at the barriers to confirm they’re gone is not practical.
 There are a few things you can look for, however.

 Look For Mud Tunnels

-Mud tubes or tunnels which are approximately the size of the width of a pencil can form along a home’s interior or exterior walls.
-Termites build these mud tunnels to be able to travel from their nest to their food source without being disturbed.
+Mud tubes or tunnels, which are approximately the size of the width of a pencil, can form along a home’s interior or exterior walls.
+Termites build these mud tunnels to travel from their nest to their food source without being disturbed.
 Their favorite meal is the wood in and around your home.

 Termites’ favorite meal is the wood in and around your home, so any damaged wood around your house may indicate termites have taken up residence on your property.